c-y-chung/c-y-chung.github.io/_news/announcement3_1.md

 As you may know, I’m honored to be a candidate for the position of President-Elect in the 2023 IEEE PES elections.
 I’m kindly requesting your valuable vote.
 With your support, I believe we can drive innovation, foster global expansion, champion diversity and inclusion, and nurture an environment that bolsters revolutionary ideas, ensuring a bright future for IEEE PES.

 The voting portal will be available from 17 July 2023 to 1 October 2023.
-You may find the voting instructions below.
+You can find the voting instructions below.

 ***